mudler/LocalAI/docs/content/docs/getting-started/quickstart.md

 ## Container images

 LocalAI provides a variety of images to support different environments.
-These images are available on [quay.io](https://quay.io/repository/go-skynet/local-ai?tab=tags) and [Dockerhub](https://hub.docker.com/r/localai/localai).
+These images are available on [quay.io](https://quay.io/repository/go-skynet/local-ai?tab=tags) and [Docker Hub](https://hub.docker.com/r/localai/localai).

 For GPU Acceleration support for Nvidia video graphic cards, use the Nvidia/CUDA images, if you don't have a GPU, use the CPU images.
 If you have AMD or Mac Silicon, see the [build section]({{%relref "docs/getting-started/build" %}}).